Treatment for Systemic Lupus Erythematosus (SLE)

 Corticosteroids, which are hormones that reduce inflammation and suppress the immune system, cause a number of side effects (e.g., weight gain, high blood pressure, risk for infection, osteoporosis, cataracts, diabetes).
 It is important to regulate the dose of these medicines to maximize the benefit and reduce the risk for adverse effects.
 The risks are higher when the medication is taken for a long period of time or at high doses.

+Biologic medications, are produced using complex biologic procedures and target specific parts of the immune system.
+They must be given either intravenously or by an injection under the skin (subcutaneously).
 In March 2011, the U.S. Food and Drug Administration (FDA) approved belimumab (Benlysta) to be used with standard lupus treatment.
 This drug, which is a monoclonal antibody, is the first new treatment for lupus in over 50 years.
 Belimumab is administered through an IV (intravenously) to help reduce levels of abnormal B cells in patients with lupus and lessen the severity of symptoms.
 Side effects include diarrhea, nausea, and fever.
-A study involving treatment with belimumab in African Americans with lupus is ongoing because these patients did not experience the expected results in earlier studies.

 Other Lupus Treatments